mrlesmithjr/ansible-rpi-k8s-cluster/README.md

 Most variables that need to be adjusted based on deployment can be found in [inventory/group_vars/all/all.yml](inventory/group_vars/all/all.yml).
-Make sure to update `jumphost_ip` to the IP address that your first node obtained via DHCP.
+Make sure to update `jumphost_ip` to the IP address that your first node obtained via DHCP and `rpi_nodes` to define the number of cluster nodes.
+If you do not define the `rpi_nodes` correctly and you fire up all of your cluster nodes.
+After the first node is provisioned for DHCP we wait for the number of DHCP leases to equal the number of cluster nodes (minus the first node).
+So if this is incorrect, provisioning will fail.
+So keep that in mind.

 ### DHCP For Cluster